MechanicalRock/twitter-blurb-generator/module3/README.md

 <details>
   <summary>Solution</summary>

-This webhook receives the scanned results from multiple sources, we then pickup a source with highest plagiarism found and we make an api call to that source to retrieve which words were plagiarised.
+This webhook receives the scanned results from multiple sources, we then pickup a source with highest plagiarism found and write the number of words into firebase

 1. Create a file named `[scanId].ts` in `pages/api/copy-leaks/completed`.
 2. Copy below code into your webhook